DigitalTrustCenter/sectxt/README.md

 # SecTXT: Security.txt parser and validator

-This package contains a security.txt (RFC 9116) parser and validator.
+This package contains a security.txt ([RFC 9116](https://www.rfc-editor.org/info/rfc9116)) parser and validator.

+The main purpose of security.txt is to help make things easier for companies and security researchers when trying to secure platforms.
+Thanks to security.txt, security researchers can easily get in touch with companies about security issues.

 ## Installation